The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Acknowledgements

 \section{Acknowledgements}

 LA thanks Drs.\ Daniel Kelson and Chen Peng as well as Song Huang for generously sharing their time and insight.
 He also thanks Gabriel Prieto, Geraldo Valladares, and the rest of the LCO staff for their patience in supporting and skill in executing the observations analyzed here.
 AD and AO acknowledge the support of the NSF grant AST-0407343.
-All the authors thank NASA for its support through NASA-JPL 1310394.
+All the authors thank the referee for providing useful suggestion and NASA for its support through NASA-JPL 1310394.
 BV and BP acknowledge financial support from ASI contract I/016/07/0 and ASI-INAF I/009/10/0.
 MDG thanks the Research Corporation for support of this work through a Cottrell Scholars Award.\\